 According to the general consensus, this festival has a very old history and started in the Western Han Dynasty more than 2000 years ago.
 An advocate of Buddhism Emperor Hanmingdi ordered all temples, general places, households, and general citizens to light lanterns on the 15th of the first lunar calendar month.
-He ordered this after heard about monk’s way of respect towards Buddha.
+He ordered this after hearing about the monk’s way of respect towards Buddha.
 As time passed this Buddhist custom convert into a grand Lantern Festival among the Chinese people.

 How Chinese Celebrate the Lantern Festival?

 People from all walks of life get together on the night of the Chinese Lantern Festival and celebrate this festival with different activities.
-China has a diverse culture country and also has a very strong old history.
-Chinese Lantern Festival consists of various activities including different kinds of lanterns (floating, fixed, held, and flying), lighting, fireworks, guessing riddles written on lanterns, walking on stilts, dragon and lion dances, eating tangyuan and full bright moon appreciation.
+China has a diverse cultural country and also has a very strong old history.
+Chinese Lantern Festival consists of various activities including different kinds of lanterns (floating, fixed, held, and flying), lighting, fireworks, guessing riddles written on lanterns, walking on stilts, dragon and lion dances, eating tangyuan, and full bright moon appreciation.

 Lighting & Watching Lanterns: This is one of the main activities of the festival and when this festival comes the flying lanterns of various types are seen everywhere including streets, parks, shopping malls, buildings, and households.
 The Chinese Lanterns are decorated with beautiful artwork including the images and symbols of animals, birds, flowers, fruits, buildings, and people.
 Chinese people pray for their better future and smooth life while the women walk under the hanging lantern and pray to be pregnant.

 Guessing Lantern Riddles: Guessing the lantern riddles is one of the most popular and important activities of this festival.
 People gather around the lantern and try to guess the written riddles.
 People also get small gifts from the lantern owners upon guessing the right answer.
-This activity is very interesting, informative and popular among all social strata.
+This activity is very interesting, informative, and popular among all social strata.

 Eating Tangyuan (汤圆 Yuanxiao): Eating Tangyuan is also one of the most important parts of the Chinese Lantern Festival.
-These are basically sweet ball-shaped dumplings which consist of glutinous rice flour and have different fillings like white sugar, brown sugar, peanuts, walnuts, rose petals, sesame seeds, jujube paste or a combination of ingredients and bean paste.
+These are basically sweet ball-shaped dumplings that consist of glutinous rice flour and have different fillings like white sugar, brown sugar, peanuts, walnuts, rose petals, sesame seeds, jujube paste, or a combination of ingredients and bean paste.
 These sweet balls can be made by frying or steamed and served in rice soup which is called Tianjin.
-According to the Chinese tradition, the Chinese people believe that eating tangyuan on the Lantern Festival is a symbol of family reunion and good luck.
+According to the Chinese tradition, the Chinese people believe that eating tangyuan at the Lantern Festival is a symbol of family reunion and good luck.
 Also, there are 7 Lucky Chinese New Year Food Dishes prepared and eaten during the Chinese New Year Spring Festival.